modin-project/modin/docs/getting_started/using_modin/using_modin_cluster.rst

 cloud providers or on-premise, you can also refer to the `Ray's cluster docs`_.

 .. note::
-   By default, Modin uses 60% of the system memory.
+   By default, Modin on Ray uses 60% of the system memory.
 It is recommended to use the same amount, when using your own cluster (for each node).

 Connecting to a Ray Cluster